xuyouze/MyNotes/R-CNN.md

     * constrained parametric min-cuts
     * multi-scale combinatorial grouping
     * run in "fast mode" on each image in val1,val2 and test(but not on images in train)
-    * on train set, we resize each image to a fixed width(500 pixels) before runing selective search. on val set , selective search resulted in an average of 2403 proposal per image with a 91.6% recall of all ground-truth bounding boxes.
+    * on train set, we resize each image to a fixed width(500 pixels) before running selective search. on val set, selective search resulted in an average of 2403 proposal per image with a 91.6% recall of all ground-truth bounding boxes.

-  * second modules: Feacture extraction
+  * second modules: Feature extraction
-    * regradless of the size or aspect radio of the candidate region, warp all pixels in a tight bounding box around it to the required size, and before warping, dilate the tight bounding box so that at the warped size there are exactly p pixels of warped image context around the original box (use p = 16)
+    * regardless of the size or aspect radio of the candidate region, warp all pixels in a tight bounding box around it to the required size, and before warping, dilate the tight bounding box so that at the warped size there are exactly p pixels of warped image context around the original box (use p = 16)
     * use AlexNet as the CNN architecture, extract a 4096-dimensional feature vector from each region proposal.

   * third modules :SVMs